Quantum computations without definite causal structure: No go theorem for the classical switch of black boxes

+Combining propositions \ref{prop:timetravel} and \ref{prop:travelswitch}, we then obtain the following equivalence: \begin{corollary}{\bf (Switching boxes in a circuit is equivalent to time travel)} The program ${\tt SWITCH}$ can be implemented deterministically by inserting the two black boxes $f$ and $g$ in a circuit if and only if access to a closed timelike curve is available. \end{corollary}

-The program {\tt SWITCH} is the prototype of a {\em higher-order computation} of the kind described in the $\lambda$-calculus by Church \cite{barend}, with the input being a function instead of a block of data.
-As a consequence of Theorem 1, the higher-order computation represented by the program {\tt SWITCH} cannot be implemented by a quantum circuit that contains only one use of $\boxed f$ and $\boxed g$ in a pre-defined order.
+{\bf Remark 2 (relation with Church's $\lambda$-calculus).} The program {\tt SWITCH} is the prototype of a {\em higher-order computation} of the kind described in the $\lambda$-calculus by Church \cite{barend}.
+In this model, the input and output of a computation can be functions, instead of blocks of data.
+Theorem 1 states that there exists an higher-order computation that cannot be implemented by a quantum circuit containing only one use of $\boxed f$ and $\boxed g$ in a pre-defined causal order.

-In fact, the realization of the program {\tt SWITCH} by a computational circuit obeying rules 1-4 is impossible not only in the quantum world, but also in the classical one, where qubits are replaced by ordinary bits.
-However, in the classical case this realization problem arises only in distributed computation, when the input functions $f$ and $g$ are provided as ``physical'' machines connected in a circuit, rather than as sets of programming data defining two subroutines.
-Indeed, when functions are encoded into strings of bits, they can be processed by a circuit in the standard way.
-This is essentially the reason why in the classical case the Turing machine and the $\lambda$-calculus give rise to equivalent notions of computation (in particular, any higher-order function can be encoded on the tape of the Turing machine, which emulates the evaluation of the function).

-In the quantum case the equivalence between Church's and Turing's notions of computation is a much more delicate issue.
-A quantum version of $\lambda$-calculus was formulated in Ref.~\cite{vantonder}, and proved to be equivalent to the quantum Turing machine, in the same sense as in the classical case.
-However, this proposal treats only unitary boxes, and, for example, cannot describe the program {\tt SWITCH} if the input functions $f$ and $g$ are not unitaries.
-Another quantum version of $\lambda$-calculus, presented in Ref. \cite{sv2004}, describes quantum computation assisted by classical control, and, in particular, it is able to express the {\tt SWITCH} function with arbitrary input boxes.
-Whether or not a quantum Turing machine can emulate all higher-order computations allowed by this language is still an open question.

-It is worth stressing that the relevance of the no-switch theorem is independent of the problem of establishing a formal equivalence between different notions of computation: the main point here is the physical implementation of the {\tt SWITCH} program as an actual transformation of physical boxes.
-From this point of view, having an abstract encoding of the functions $f,g$ into quantum states $|f\rangle, |g\rangle$ is not a satisfying solution: one use of the unknown boxes $\boxed f$ and $\boxed g$ is a very different physical resource from one copy of the states $|f\rangle, |g\rangle\>$.
-Indeed, the conversion $\boxed f \leftrightarrow |f\rangle$ cannot be achieved in a physically reversible way, since if it were, it would violate the no-programming theorem \cite{nc}.
+The idea to construct a formal language able to encode a quantum version of Church's $\lambda$-calculus has been considered by several authors in the literature, leading to many different versions of quantum $\lambda$-calculi \cite{vanTonder,selinger,grattage,sv2004,perdrix,arrighi}.
+It is interesting to note that the program {\tt SWITCH} is an example of the computations that can be expressed in the version by Selinger and Valiron \cite{sv2004} of a $\lambda$-calculus for quantum computations with classical control.
+Later in the paper we will also consider the quantum version of the program {\tt SWITCH}, which is an example of higher-order computation outside the model of Ref. \cite{sv2004}.